jundalisay/sp/content/en/material/fallacies/tesla-einstein.md

 Man can increase or decrease his velocity of movement by the mysterious power he possesses by appropriating more or less energy from other substance, and turning it into motive energy.
 {{< /q >}}

+This arbitariness allows instant anything since the aether is above spacetime.
+This is now used by UFOs to teleport and by clairvoyants to see the future and past.